JortSiemes/JNM-Premaster/Vakken/Wetenschapsfilosofie/Tentamenstof.md

 **Richart Rorty**:
 We project our concepts on the world, this is our language.
 Truth cannot be the same for the world and our language.

+Jackques Derrida:
+Traditional belief of language is wrong, based on De Sausseur

 Correspondence theory of truth: sentence is true if and only if it describes what is really the case in the world.